Dewi-Amaliah/MRP_diagnostic_plot/README.md

    - Mentions use of MRP OR multilevel models to make population estimates.
    - Mentions use of other regression models (BART, Spatial, Stacked, trees) to make population estimates
 4. What figures ar eligible for our study?
-5. Good way to store the data and organize meeting notes.
+5. Make GitHub repo and share EndNote library to Lauren (Good way to store the data and organize meeting notes.)